How much time do your customers actually spend online these days?

 A successful email campaign has several key components, many of which are going to vary based on industry.
 One of the most important things to consider when creating your email campaigns is to give your customers what they want, not what you think they want.
 In the end, they are the ones who help you grow online.

 How can you truly measure the return on investment (ROI) of maintaining a rich online presence?

-When a new customer finds you on Google Places, when engagement on your Facebook Page is seen by others, when someone subscribes to your email list from an archived email they found in their search results, or when someone simply finds out about you through online word of mouth, you know you’re doing something right online.
+When a new customer finds you on Google, when engagement on your Facebook page is seen by others, when someone subscribes to your email list from an archived email they found in their search results, or when someone simply finds out about you through online word of mouth, you know you’re doing something right online.
 Maintaining a rich online presence is worth the effort because it pays off in many measurable, attainable ways.